-Deciding on an accessible van is a large investment, and you will want to consider your short-term and long-term needs.
-Accessible vehicles come in all shapes and sizes, and the one that fits your needs may be based on mobility devises such as a motor or manual wheelchair, vehicle features such as hand controls, or who will be the primary driver.
+Deciding on a wheelchair van is a large investment, and you will want to consider your short-term and long-term needs.
+Handicap vans come in all shapes and sizes, and the one that fits your needs may be based on mobility devices such as a motor or manual wheelchair, vehicle features such as hand controls, or who will be the primary driver.

-Before you make a final decision on what you’re looking for, take time to decide what your needs are, talk to other families using an accessible vehicles, and speak with your local dealer.
+Before you make a final decision on what you’re looking for, take time to decide what your needs are, talk to other families using an accessible vehicle, and speak with your local dealer.

-When searching for an accessible vehicle, you may not know what type of a vehicle you may need.
-Accessible vehicles may be a full size van, a converted mini-van, or built from the ground up.
+When searching for an wheelchair van, you may not know what type of vehicle you may need.
+Accessible vehicles may be a full-size van, a converted mini-van, or built from the ground up.
 Folding ramps may retract from the side, back, or from the floor of the vehicle.

 Below is a quick comparison between accessible vehicle conversion types:

-Side Entry conversions allow for access from the side of a vehicle.
+Side-entry conversions allow for access from the side doors of a wheelchair van.
 Typically, the floor of the van is lowered allowing for more headspace for fitting wheelchairs.
-Side entry vans usually house foldout ramps and lifts or an in-floor ramp.
+Side-entry vans usually house foldout ramps and lifts or an in-floor ramp.
 Another popular option is a center cut conversion.